Digital Technologies

 • develop more productive ways of working and solving problems individually and collaboratively.

-• create information products that demonstrate their understanding of concepts, issues, relationships and processes.
+• use and apply computational thinking and create information products that demonstrate their understanding of concepts, issues, relationships and processes.

 • express themselves in contemporary and socially relevant ways.